Introducing G2.ai, the future of software buying.Try now

 These insights, currently in beta, are compiled from user reviews and grouped to display a high-level overview of the software.

-• Users experienced limitations around customization of branding, lack of effective integration with other HR and IT systems, and issues with content management and organization.
+• Users mentioned some limitations around customization of branding and integration with other HR and IT systems, and some found the onboarding process feature and content management and organization to be lacking.

 • Pros and Cons